-Fig. 8 Motion of a free flight model from release to diaphragm rupture.
+Fig. 9 Motion of a free flight model from release to diaphragm rupture.
 The model is released from a position slightly above the nozzle centreline so that when the flow first arrives the model is ideally at the nozzle centreline.

 The implementation of the laser-induced diaphragm rupture can ensure that no free-flight experiments, or other timing critical experiments, are rejected due to poor timing.
-This flow sequencing control has resulted in an approximate doubling of the success of these timing critical experiments relative to relying upon natural diaphragm rupture.
+Since implementing the laser-induced diaphragm rupture system, no free-flight test has failed due to improper event sequencing.
+This marks an approximate doubling of the success of these timing critical experiments relative to relying upon natural diaphragm rupture.

-VI.
-Diaphragm Rupture Model Including Thermal Effects
+V. Diaphragm Rupture Model Including Thermal Effects

-A. Motivation & approach
+A. Motivation and Approach

-The success of the laser-induced diaphragm rupture method has been demonstrated through the experiments described in Section V. However, there is currently interest in adopting the method at higher pressure and temperature conditions where metallic diaphragms are more appropriate than Mylar diaphragms.
-To assess prospects for such applications and potentially extend the method to other configurations and operating conditions, a reliable model for the thermal rupture process is needed.
-In this section, an engineering model for the transient thermal rupture of the Mylar diaphragms due to local laser energy deposition is developed.
+The success of the laser-induced diaphragm rupture method has been demonstrated through the experiments described in Section IV.
+However, there is currently interest in adopting the method at higher pressure and temperature conditions where metallic diaphragms are more appropriate than Mylar diaphragms.
+To assess prospects for such applications and potentially extend the method to other configurations and operating conditions, a reliable model for the thermally-induced rupture process is needed.
+In this section, an engineering model for the transient thermally-induced rupture of the Mylar diaphragms due to local laser energy deposition is developed.

-The necessary material properties for the Mylar diaphragms are adopted from the manufacturer's data [17] and the representative data presented in Figure 9 illustrates the variation of the ultimate tensile strength with temperature.
-The melting temperature of Mylar is taken as 529.3 K. Data is also provided for the tensile load carrying capacity at a strain value of $\epsilon = 0.91$ and according to the line-fit shown in Figure 9, the stress (in MPa) varies according to for T in Kelvin and $T \le 529.3$ K. For T > 529.3 K, the tensile load intensity is taken as $\sigma = 0$.
+The necessary material properties for the Mylar diaphragms are adopted from the manufacturer's data [17] and the representative data presented in Figure 10 illustrates the variation of the ultimate tensile strength with temperature.
+The melting temperature of Mylar is taken as 529.3 K. Data is also provided for the tensile load carrying capacity at a strain value of $\epsilon = 0.91$ and according to the line-fit shown in Figure 10, the stress (in MPa) varies according to for T in Kelvin and $T \le 529.3$ K. For T > 529.3 K, the tensile load intensity is taken as $\sigma = 0$.
 Stress results are presented for the strain value of $\epsilon = 0.91$ because this is the smaller of the two room temperature elongation-to-failure values presented for Mylar film, which, as manufactured, is an anisotropic film.
 Using the correlation presented in Equation (1), the ultimate tensile strength of Mylar at room temperature is calculated as $\sigma_u = 156$ MPa.

-$$\sigma = 346.6 - 0.6517T \tag{1}$$
+$$\sigma = 346.6 - 0.6517 T \tag{1}$$

-Fig. 9 Variation of Mylar strength with temperature with data (symbols) from [17].
+Fig. 10 Variation of Mylar strength with temperature with data (symbols) from [17].

-B. Diaphragm strength
+B. Diaphragm Strength